Walvis Bay: History

 Portuguese navigator Diogo Cão reached Cape Cross, north of the bay, in 1485.
 There followed Bartolomeu Dias, who anchored his flagship São Cristóvão in what is now Walvis Bay on 8 December 1487, on his expedition to discover a sea route to the East via the Cape of Good Hope.
 He named the bay "O Golfo de Santa Maria da Conceição".
 However, the Portuguese did not formally stake a claim to Walvis Bay.

 Walvis Bay was founded at the end of the 18th century as a stopover for sea travel between Cape Town and the Netherlands by the Dutch East India Company.
-No permanent (year round) settlement was attempted and little commercial development occurred on the site until the late 19th century.
+No permanent (year-round) settlement was attempted and little commercial development occurred on the site until the late 19th century.
 In the meantime, the Cape Colony had become British, and during the Scramble for Africa, the British claimed Walvis Bay.
-They permitted the Cape Colony to complete the annexation of the territory in 1884, together with the Penguin Islands, following initial steps which had been taken in 1878.
+They permitted the Cape Colony to complete the annexation of the territory in 1884, together with the Penguin Islands, following initial steps that had been taken in 1878.

 In 1910, Walvis Bay, as part of the Cape Colony, became part of the newly formed Union of South Africa.
 Subsequently, a dispute arose with Germany over the exclave's boundaries, which was eventually settled in 1911, with Walvis Bay being allocated an area of 434 sqmi.

 The exclave was overrun by the Germans during the South West Africa Campaign early in the First World War, but the Union Defence Force (UDF) of South Africa eventually ousted the Germans in 1915.
 Subsequently, Walvis Bay was quickly integrated into the new martial law regime in South West Africa.

 South Africa was later awarded control (a Class "C" mandate) over South West Africa by the League of Nations to administer the territory.
-Civilian rule was restored in South West Africa in 1921 and administration of Walvis Bay was transferred to South West Africa under the South West Africa Affairs Act of 1922.
+Civilian rule was restored in South West Africa in 1921 and the administration of Walvis Bay was transferred to South West Africa under the South West Africa Affairs Act of 1922.